Stained Glass Cookies: Sweet Christmas Baking Ideas.

 Delicious buttery biscuits, with edible sweetie stained glass.

-These edible decorations make the perfect gift and are ideal for hanging on the tree.
+These edible decorations make the perfect gift and are ideal for hanging on the tree (if you do not want to eat them).

 Great for getting the kids involved, all you need are clean hands and a little imagination!